by Texas Homesteader ~

 Squash was also planted as part of the 3-sisters garden.

-And since the ground was covered, the squash also helped preserve precious moisture in the soil by slowing evaporation.
+And since the ground is covered, the squash also helped preserve precious moisture in the soil by slowing evaporation.

-I typically plant a 3-sister’s garden each year.
-It’s only a small patch of my garden but I love the symbiotic relationship of the 3 crops as they work to benefit each other and themselves too.
+I often plant a 3-sisters garden.
+I love the symbiotic relationship of the 3 crops as they work to benefit each other and themselves too.

 It’s the most basic example of companion planting.